Peñarroya-Pueblonuevo

 Peñarroya-Pueblonuevo is a Municipality located in the province of Córdoba, Spain.
-According to the 2014 census, the municipality has a population of 385 inhabitants.
+According to the 2024 census, the municipality has a population of 10,289 inhabitants.
 Its postal code is 14200.

-It is a mining town located in the Sierra Morena, at the northern end of Córdoba Province near Extremadura.
+It is a former mining town located in the Sierra Morena, at the northern end of Córdoba Province near Extremadura.
+It is the administrative center of the comarca Valle del Guadiato.

+The origins of the municipality date back to the 19th century, when mining activity in the area was in full swing.
+Originally, they were two independent municipalities, "Peñarroya" and "Pueblonuevo del Terrible", which had separated from the municipality of Belmez.
+It wasn't until 1927 when both localities were merged into a single one, called "Peñarroya-Pueblonuevo".
+For several decades, it was one of the main industrial and mining centers in the province of Córdoba, also boasting a significant population.

 History

+The oldest mention of the place "Peñarroya" dates back to 1272, during the reign of Alfonso X. Mining had a certain tradition in this area and reached its peak in the 19th century.
+Towards the end of the century, in 1881 the Sociedad Minera y Metalúrgica de Peñarroya (SMMP) was founded with French capital, and its activities would become of great importance.
+In addition to mining activities, a major industrial center developed in the area with several factories and some railway lines were built.

 The name of the present-day town originated in the merger of the towns of Peñarroya and Pueblonuevo del Terrible in 1927.
-The town of Pueblonuevo del Terrible had its name from a fierce dog that had lived there in the past and according to the legend, he discovered the charcoal in the area.
+Pueblonuevo del Terrible was founded in the 19th century during the mining boom.
+The town had its name from a fierce dog that had lived there in the past and according to a local legend, he discovered the charcoal in the area.
 The dog had been nicknamed "Terrible".

 The Battle of Peñarroya took place between 5 January and 4 February 1939 towards the end of the Spanish Civil War in the area of the town, which was located near the Extremaduran front line.

+During the second half of the 20th century, mining and industrial activities in the area suffered an inexorable decline.
+As a result, Peñarroya-Pueblonuevo lost population and importance.